When should you get up and get out?

-Perhaps your urge is due to the fact that you have subconsciously changed your views on what you want to achieve in the long term, and this is creating the angst you feel in your current situation.
+Perhaps your urge is because you have subconsciously changed your views on what you want to achieve in the long term, and this is creating the angst you feel in your current situation.

 Reviewing your goals regularly is always a good idea but in circumstances of disruption, it is critical.
-The last thing you want to do is make a move that is inconsistent with an end game that has changed.
+The last thing you want to do in your job is make a move that is inconsistent with an end game that has changed.

-I used to review my career game plan on a regular basis; in times of “stability” when you are able to think about things without the emotional pressure of feeling you have to make a change.
+I used to review my career game plan regularly; in times of “stability” when you can think about things without the emotional pressure of feeling you have to make a change.

 I’m a fan of taking a step, learning, then taking another step.

-It’s the most effective way of determining whether you’ve made the right decision.
-Obviously taking a ginormous leap has high risk associated with it, so see if you can take a less risky and more incremental move to see if you’ve made a good choice.
+It’s the most effective way of determining whether you’ve made the right decision for your job.
+Taking a ginormous leap has high risk associated with it, so see if you can take a less risky and more incremental move to see if you’ve made a good choice.

 Dipping your little toe in the waters of change is a practical option that should be always be considered as a tool to see whether your conclusion to make a move was the right one.
 If one dip tells you that your move isn’t working out, stop and consider another option.